arras-energy/static-website/use-cases/index.md

 -  **Publicly Owned LSEs Including Publicly Owned Utilities (POUs)**

 ## Learn More
-Check out the [Literature][Literature] for in-depth reports on Arras Energy and its successful use-cases.
+Check out [Literature][Literature] for in-depth reports on Arras Energy and its successful use-cases.
 File all bugs/feature requests at [Arras Energy's GitHub repo][Arras Energy's GitHub repo].
 If you have questions, you can ask them on our [Contact Form][Contact Form].

 ## Authors
 Chassin, David P., Alyona I. Teyber, Elizabeth Buechler, Duncan Ragsdale, Matthew Tisdale.
 2023.
 HiPAS GridLAB-D: High-Performance Agent-based Simulation with GridLAB-D.